microsoft/pxt/common-docs/javascript/sts.md

 ## Object types

-In TypeScript, class and interface type references, array types, tuple types, and function types are all classified as object types, which are related by structural subtyping.
+In TypeScript, class and interface type references, array types, tuple types, and function types are all classified as *object types*, which are related by structural subtyping.

-In STS, classes, records (described by interfaces), arrays, tuples, and functions are *separate types*, with the following type relationships:
+In STS, classes, records (described by interfaces), arrays, tuples, and functions are *separate types*, with the following type relationships, which are a strict subset of the type relationships in TypeScript.

+### Classes

-* classes and records are related by structural subtyping, as in TypeScript, with the following additional restrictions:
+In STS, classes and records are related by structural subtyping, as in TypeScript, with the following additional restrictions:
-  * classes can be treated as records (via a cast from class to interface)
+* classes can be treated as records (via a cast from class to interface);
 * records cannot be treated as classes (casts from interfaces to classes are not permitted);
 * class-to-class casts can only be from subclass to superclass, as defined by the (transitive closure of) the *extends* clause - nominal typing for classes;
-* functions are related by classical function subtyping (no bivariance, as in TypeScript);
-* function/method overloading is not permitted.
+* interfaces cannot extend classes

 STS' treatment of classes follows a nominal typing discipline, where one expects an object of class type to have the implementation associated with that class.
 In a pure structural subtyping discipline, one can define an object and then cast it to a class type, but that object's implementation can be completely unrelated to the implementation associated with the class.

-This also means that
-* interfaces cannot extend classes, as permitted in TypeScript
+### Functions

+In STS, functions and methods are related by classical function subtyping (no parameter bivariance, as in TypeScript).
+Furthemore:
+* function/method overloading is not permitted;
+* a function can only be cast to an interface J which has a single call signature matching the function's type; the interface J can have no other properties

+### Arrays

 ## Optional properties